 Socially Competent Navigation Planning by Deep Learning of Multi-Agent Path Topologies (IROS 2017) Christoforos I. Mavrogiannis, Valts Blukis and Ross A. Knepper

 TLDR; If we can anticipate how pedestrians around us will act, we can efficiently navigate around them.
 We behave in a legible way by minimzing the uncertainty (entropy) of the distribution over future pedestrian trajectory topologies and thus avoiding confusing behavior.
 Topologies are defined using braid theory and predicted with a seq2seq model.
 [PDF] [Bibtex]

 Waiterbot is a hand-built prototype for a fully featured restaurant robot.
 We built it in a team of 4 enthusiasts (Azfer Karim, Jagapriyan, Mohamed Musadhiq and me) for the 2014-2015 Tech Factor Challenge competition in Singapore.
 It can navigate from table to table, pick up and deliver orders and even serve water.
 It uses a custom-built gripper to pick up cups, bowls and plates (although it struggles with crockery).

 Battlefield Extraction Robot (Grand Prize, Tech Factor Challenge 2013-2014)

 ABER (Autonomous Battlefield Extraction Robot) is a rescue robot that can automatically find and pick up a casualty in a war or disaster scenario, where limited remote operation is possible.
 It's built on ROS and uses a unique conveyor-belt pickup system that inflicts minimum damage in case of bone fractures.
-This project earned me the DSTA Gold Medal for the best final-year project in NTU, School of Electrical and Electronic Engineering.
+Received DSTA Gold Medal for best final-year project in NTU, School of Electrical and Electronic Engineering.